juan-gm/request_bin/README.md

   - `psql -d request_bin < db/setup.sql`

-- Adjust the psql url in `model.js` to point to the database you just created.
+- Create an `.env` file in the root directory and add `DATABASE = ` with the following link.
 Edit the uri to be

   - `'postgres://yourpsqlusername:psqlpassword@localhost:5432/request_bin'`